 With hunger a persistent problem in Buncombe County and Western North Carolina, the annual Warren Wilson College Service Day on Aug.
-24 will focus on food security for the third consecutive year.
+23 will focus on food security for the fourth consecutive year.

-Service Day introduces new Warren Wilson students – freshmen and transfer students alike – to the college’s service-learning program.
-Launched more than half a century ago, the program calls upon each undergraduate student to make a strong commitment to civic engagement as a graduation requirement.
-In recent years, the college’s approximately 900 undergraduates have annually surpassed 30,000 hours of service to community.
+Service Day introduces new Warren Wilson students – freshmen and transfer students alike – to the college’s service program launched more than half a century ago.
+The program calls upon each undergraduate student to make a strong commitment to civic engagement as a graduation requirement.
+In recent years, the college’s roughly 900 undergraduates have contributed nearly 50,000 hours of service to community annually.